 If you approach JDK 26 expecting “new APIs”, you’ll miss the bigger picture.

-👉 This release is about refining what Java introduced over the last few versions
+This release is about refining what Java introduced over the last few versions, especially around concurrency, performance, and developer safety.

-This post we will talk about JDK 36 features and evolution, understanding the changes and enhancements
+This post discusses JDK 26 features and evolution, focusing on understanding the changes and enhancements.

-So instead of jumping directly into code, we’ll first build context:
+Instead of jumping directly into code, we first build context:

 - What is JDK 26?